MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 ## Search API

-The Twitter Search API lets you get tweets made in the past 7 to 10 days.
-The approaches below take you from getting 20 tweets to thousands of tweets.
+The Twitter Search API lets you get tweets made in the past 6 to 9 days.
+The approaches below take you from getting 20 tweets to thousands of tweets but always bound by the time restriction.

 ?> If you want a live stream of tweets, see the [Streaming](#streaming) section.

-?> If you want to go back more than a week and are willing to pay, see the [Batch historical tweets](https://developer.twitter.com/en/docs/tweets/batch-historical/overview) API docs.
+?> If you want to go back _more_ than a week and are willing to pay, see the [Batch historical tweets](https://developer.twitter.com/en/docs/tweets/batch-historical/overview) API docs.

 ### Query syntax